London’s Best Bakeries | A Laminated Guide

 Dietaries?
 Yes, they have vegan options, gluten free options, and dairy free options.
 Extremely good selection.

 Seating?
-There’s a small amount inside.
+There’s a fair amount inside.

 Extras?
 Soooo much.
 They do jams, chutneys, cheeses, wine, vegetables, cookbooks, you name it.